TsienJin/SC1015-Project/README.md

 - 2 - moderate
 - 3 - severe

 By suitability, we relabelled the stress levels of the dataset "Human Stress Detection in and through Sleep" from 5 levels of stress to 4 levels of stress, so as to be able to compare with the "Stress Analysis" dataset.
-For the dataset "Human Stress Detection in and through Sleep", We re-categorised (in EDA/Human Stress Detection in and through Sleep EDA.ipynb):
+For the dataset "Human Stress Detection in and through Sleep", We re-categorised (in SecDataSet/MainSecDataSet.ipynb):
 - 0 - low/normal --> 0 - no
 - 1 - medium low --> 1 - mild
 - 2 - medium, 3 - medium high --> 2 - moderate